autoplot/documentation/javadoc/org/das2/event/AnnotatorMouseModule.md

+# org.das2.event.AnnotatorMouseModule

-# org.das2.event.AnnotatorMouseModuleDraw a box and add an annotation.
+Draw a box and add an annotation.

-AnnotatorMouseModule( org.das2.graph.DasCanvasComponent parent )
+# AnnotatorMouseModule( org.das2.graph.DasCanvasComponent parent )
 Creates a new instance of AnnotatorMouseModule

 ***